ip-repo/guides/how-to-identify-active-tcp-connections/how-to-identify-active-tcp-connections.md

 Lets see how we can use <b>netstat -a -o</b> which do not require administrator privileges to generate a list of active connections.<br>
 Then we can iterate that list and use the command <b>tasklist /FI "PID eq 0000" -[commandname][operation][condition-process id to find]</b> to get the process information (including the image name).<br>
 Next we can print the information line by line:
-<b>Information from netstat -a -o</b> + <b>information from tasklist /FI "PID eq 0000" </b>
+<b>Information from netstat -a -o</b> + <b>information from tasklist /FI "PID eq 0000"</b>.<br>
-This should give the user the active tcp connections image name with some additonal info.
+This should give the user the active tcp connections image name with some additonal information.

 <h3>Python</h3>